Why Does Learning About Science Matter? How Does it Help Me?

 Our profession needs this.
 The dogs need this.
 Don’t sell yourself short by limiting yourself to the knowledge that’s already out there in the dog world, circling through conferences, seminars and books.
 Absolutely learn that—it’s very important!
 But, also take the time to learn about academic research in the field of animal behavior and— just as importantly— learn how to critically evaluate and apply it.

 This, of course, is easier said than done!
 However, I think this is so important and I am so passionate about it, that I am making it my mission to bring this information to the field.
-I will bring the research to you so you don’t have to take the time to find it on your own.
+Through my monthly webinar series, Research Bites, I will bring the research to you so you don’t have to take the time to find it on your own.
 I will put it in context for you so you don’t have to read 10 other papers just to understand the current one (I’ve already done that for you!).
 I will teach you how to interpret, question, integrate and apply the information to what you already know and how you work with dogs.
 I hope that you will take this journey with me.
 I can’t wait to see what all of you already amazing trainers and behavior consultants can do with this information!

 If you haven’t already, please join our mailing list so that you’ll be the first to know when our online behavior science courses are ready to launch!